davidhassell/cmip7repack/README.md

 # cmip7repack

-`cmip7repack` is a command-line tool, bespoke to CMIP, which can be used by the modelling groups, prior to dataset publication, to "repack" their files (i.e. to re-organise the file contents to have a different chunk and internal file metadata layout) in such as way as to improve their read-performance over the lifetime of the CMIP7 archive (note that CMIP7 datasets are written only once, but read many times).
+`cmip7repack` is a command-line tool for Unix-like platforms, bespoke to CMIP, which can be used by the modelling groups, prior to dataset publication, to "repack" their files (i.e. to re-organise the file contents to have a different chunk and internal file metadata layout) in such as way as to improve their read-performance over the lifetime of the CMIP7 archive (note that CMIP7 datasets are written only once, but read many times).

+# check_cmip7repack

+`check_cmip7repack` is a command-line tool for Unix-like platforms, bespoke to CMIP, which can be used to check if datasets have a sufficiently good internal structure.

+Any dataset that has been output by `cmip7repack` is guaranteed to pass the checks.

-## Citation
+## Citations

 Hassell, D., & Cimadevilla Alvarez, E. (2025). cmip7repack: Repack CMIP7 netCDF-4 datasets.
 Zenodo. https://doi.org/10.5281/zenodo.17550919

 ## Installation

-To install `cmip7repack`, download the shell script in this repository with that name and give it executable permissions.
+To install `cmip7repack` and `check_cmip7repack`, download the scripts with those names from this repository, give them executable permissions, and make them available from a location in the `PATH` environment variable.

 ## Dependencies